Tensor Product Scheme for Computing Bound States of the Quantum Mechanical Three-Body Problem: Jacobi-Davidson and preconditioning

 \subsection{Preconditioning}

 In order to improve the convergence of the GMRES correction solver, we introduce a shifted version of the Hamiltonian that ignores the potential $V$.
-We neglect $V$ in the preconditioner so that we can exploit the tensor product structure of the differential operator even if $V$ does not have tensor structure, as discussed above.
+Moreover, we neglect $V$ in the preconditioner allowing us to exploit the tensor product structure of the differential operator, even if $V$ does not have tensor structure, as discussed above.